camunda/camunda-docs/docs/reference/bpmn-processes/message-events/message-events.md

 ## Variable mappings

-Output variable mappings are used in order to customize how variables are merged into the process instance.
+Output variable mappings customize how variables are merged into the process instance.
-It can contain multiple elements that specify which variables should be mapped.
+These can contain multiple elements that specify which variables should be mapped.
 The `Process Variable Name` of an output denotes the variable name outside of the activity.

-For more information about this topic visit the documentation about [Input/output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings).
+Visit our documentation regarding [input and output variable mappings](/components/concepts/variables.md#inputoutput-variable-mappings) for more information on this topic.

 ## Additional resources